Hot Shelter downgrades

 Another problem caused by alpha rejection is roughness of particle effects, such as smoke or dust.
 In this level there aren’t too many (apart from the effect that shows up when breaking item capsules, which you see in most levels), but Amy’s level suffers from it.
 Admittedly it’s not the worst looking case (for some bad looking particles, check out the articles for Ice Cap or Lost World):

-The looks of the start area in Sonic’s Act 3 have also been downgraded.
-The yellow lights don’t extend, the glass is less transparent and no longer has clear blue/green color variation, and the background is barely visible behind the glass:
+In the starting area of Sonic’s Act 3, the yellow lights don’t extend, the glass is less transparent and no longer has clear blue/green color variation, and the background is barely visible behind the glass:

 The badnik throwers in this section have a shiny effect on the Dreamcast, while in SADX the effect was replaced with a low-resolution texture.
 The PC version’s processing of unnecessary material colors makes their lids almost entirely black.
 The blue illumination effect is also missing in SADX: